FEMessage/el-form-renderer/docs/guide-en-custom-rules-in-custom-component.md

 }
 ```

-If you need to override the validation rules written in custom component, just set `overrideRules: true`
+Set `overrideRules: true` to override the validation rules written in custom component

 ```html
 <template>